 Available options on restricting column access

 - Column-level privileges

-When data is access by different login roles, normally the best way to limit access on single columns would be to use the “column privileges” feature – just do a “REVOKE SELECT” followed by “GRANT SELECT (col1, col2,…)”, leaving out the “secret” columns from the list.
-With our app though it wouldn’t work as only one backend role was used, and all the SELECTs on that table would start to error out also on other forms showing the column – SQL needs to be adjusted.
+When data is accessed by different login roles, normally the best way to limit access on single columns would be to use the “column privileges” feature – just do a “REVOKE SELECT” followed by “GRANT SELECT (col1, col2,…)”, leaving out the “secret” columns from the list.
+With our app it wouldn’t work as only one backend role was used, and all the SELECTs on that table would start to throw errors.
+Additionally, on other forms showing the column, SQL needs to be adjusted.
 A no go.